 Are you keen to specialise in human geography and explore the cultures, economies and societies that make up our world past and present?
-Our Human Geography BA gives you the chance to explore a breadth of topics including: globalisation and international development; geopolitics; social justice; cities past, present and future; economy and society; culture and identity; gender and power; global historical geographies and Victorian London.
-Geographies of biomedicine and global health are also unique topics to this programme.
+Our Human Geography BA gives you the chance to explore a breadth of topics including: globalisation and international development; geopolitics; social justice; cities past, present and future; economy and society; culture and identity; gender and power; global historical geographies and Victorian London; geographies of biomedicine and global health.
 We will train you in innovative research methods, from visual analysis to interviewing and geographical information systems (GIS).
 Exciting field trips allow you to experience research for yourself and include destinations in the UK as well as India, Ireland and the USA.*

 Colombian student Vivian Hughes captured this image in Honduras while working on her dissertation

 Why study human geography at Queen Mary?

 - Join one of the UK’s leading research universities (member of the Russell Group) and receive a globally-recognised degree

 - Explore the world with us on fieldwork in places such as Boston and Los Angeles (USA), Belfast and Dublin (UK and Ireland), Mumbai (India) as well as UK-based fieldwork including opportunities right here in London*